Code-Institute-Submissions/project-2-thetwelvegates/README.md

 Eventually, the deployed site will be updated automatically upon any new commits.

 The landing page of the site is named index.html.
-There are 2 folders, namely CSS and Img to place the css stylesheet and images on the website respectively.
+There are 3 folders, namely js, cc and img to place the various Javascript files, css stylesheet and images on the website respectively.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits